Beef. It's What's For Dinner.

 "By presenting the facts about beef, we can influence girls' and their families' food choices now,” Barbara Selover, the NCBA's executive director of education, told AgriMarketing magazine.
 "We know that what these girls eat as tweens is what they will serve as mothers."

-Cool2BReal.com has since transitioned to Zip4Tweens.com.
+Cool2BReal.com has since transitioned to Zip4Tweens.com (now defunct).
 ZIP, which stands for zinc, iron and protein, communicates in a "still cool" format why these nutrients are important for tween girls' health.

 But the beef industry isn't the only group striving for a market share of meat-eating millennials.

-The Pork Checkoff program has its own tween-targeted website, Pork4Kids.com.
+The Pork Checkoff program has its own tween-targeted website, Pork4Kids.com (now defunct).

-The website, which encourages visitors to "have a party for pork!," features recipes like pork tenderloin lollipops, pig costume instructions and a cartoon starring Peggy Porkchop, a character who is searching for her place in the food pyramid.
+The website, which encouraged visitors to "have a party for pork!," featured recipes like pork tenderloin lollipops, pig costume instructions and a cartoon starring Peggy Porkchop, a character who is searching for her place in the food pyramid.

 With millennials poised to bypass baby boomers in buying power, the meat industry is working hard to convince millennials that meat isn't only nutritious, but also sustainable and that the industry is concerned about animal welfare.